For university websites, there’s a time to be creative and occasions when we should just stay clear.

 When to avoid being creative

-Universities love brand names for services, but these simply do not work online.
+Universities love brand names for services, but these do not work online.
 At Greenwich, our help for disabled students is called *AccessAbility.
 Aside from the special character causing accessibility issues (oh, the irony), it’s not even a proper word, so every digital device will attempt to correct it.
 We also call our business services ‘business and enterprise’, which sounds more like an academic department.
 For services, say what it is.
 Keep the frills for pitches and pamphlets.

 Addressing audience types